pykale/transparentML/_sources/intro.md

 ## Course outline (subject to change and revision)

+- Prerequisites: Basic mathematics and Python programming for machine learning
 - Lecture 1: [System and Process] Introduction to machine learning and AI transparency
   - Lab 1: Introduction to Python ecosystem software for machine learning and data analysis pipeline